MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 The install metrics have the following meaning:

-* **Active** - The number of successful installs that are currently running this release (that is, if the user opened your app, they would see/run this version).
+* **Active** - The number of successful installs that are currently running this release (if the user opened your app, they would see/run this version).
 This number will increase and decrease as end users upgrade to and away from this release, respectively.
 This metric shows both the total of active users, as well as what percentage of your overall audience that represents.
 This makes it easy to determine the distribution of updates that your users are currently running, as well as answer questions such as "How many of my users have received my latest update?".

 * **Total** - The total number of successful installations that this update has received overall.
 This number only ever increases as new users/devices install it, and therefore, it's always a superset of the total active count.
 An update is considered successful once `notifyApplicationReady` (or `sync`) is called after it was installed.
 Between the moment that an update is downloaded, and it's marked as being successful, it will be reported as a "pending" update (see below for details).

-* **Pending** - The number of times this release has been downloaded, but not yet installed (that is, the app was restarted to apply the changes).
+* **Pending** - The number of times this release has been downloaded, but not yet installed (the app was restarted to apply the changes).
 Therefore, this metric increases as updates are downloaded, and decreases as those corresponding downloaded updates are installed.
 This metric primarily applies to updates that aren't configured to install immediately, and helps provide the broader picture of release adoption for apps that rely on app resume and/or restart to apply an update (for example, I want to roll back an update and I'm curious if anyone has downloaded it yet).
 If you've configured updates to install immediately, and are still seeing pending updates being reported, then it's likely that you're not calling `notifyApplicationReady` (or `sync`) on app start, which is the method that initiates sending install reports and marks installed updates as being considered successful.

 * **Rollbacks** - The number of times that this release has been automatically rolled back on the client.
 Ideally this number should be zero, and in that case, this metric isn't even shown.
 However, if you released an update that includes a crash as part of the installation process, the CodePush plugin will roll the end user back to the previous release, and report that issue back to the server.
 This allows your end users to remain unblocked in case of broken releases, and by being able to see this telemetry in the CLI, you can identify erroneous releases and respond to them by [rolling it back](#rolling-back-updates) on the server.

 * **Rollout** - Indicates the percentage of users that are eligible to receive this update.
-This property will only be displayed for releases that represent an "active" rollout, and therefore, have a rollout percentage that is less than 100%.
+This property will only be displayed for releases that represent an "active" rollout, and therefore, have a rollout percentage that's less than 100%.
 Additionally, since a deployment can only have one active rollout at any given time, this label would only be present on the latest release within a deployment.

 * **Disabled** - Indicates whether the release has been marked as disabled or not, and therefore, is downloadable by end users.
 This property will only be displayed for releases that are disabled.